thanasisKirmizis/parallelAndDistributedSystems/Assignment 2/README.md

 of its installation files in your Makefile.
 To do that, edit the variable INCLUDES insided the provided Makefile to correspond to the path of your OpenBLAS installation.

-By then running `make lib` at a Linux terminal, the makefile creates the four static libraries in the `/lib` folder, one for each implementation.
+By then running `make lib` at a Linux terminal, the makefile creates two static libraries in the `/lib` folder, one for the sequential and one for the MPI implementation.
 You can then use those libraries to run them through a program of yours.